Stanford-BioE80/Stanford-BioE80.github.io/_docs/online_etiquette.md

 Please approach all communications with fellow students with empathy, compassion, and respect.

 ## Class Website
-The class website (https://stanford-bioe80.github.io/docs/introduction/) will be the main resource for course content, including syllabus, lecture videos, pre-class readings, and assignments.
+The class website (this website, https://stanford-bioe80.github.io/docs/introduction/) will be the main resource for course content, including syllabus, lecture videos, pre-class readings, and assignments.

 ## Canvas
 Major announcements will be posted on Canvas.
 Grades will be posted on Canvas.
 Quizzes will be taken on Canvas.